stgatilov/ArrayWithHash/README.md

 ### How to iterate over elements of container?
 What is equivalent of STL's iterator here? ###

-In order to iterate over all the elements in the container, use ForEach method.
+In order to iterate over all the elements in the container, use *ForEach* method.
 It accepts a callback (usually a lambda) which would be called once for each element.
 You can also terminate iteration prematurely if you want.
 Look comments near this method for details.

 Pointers to values are used instead of iterators in ArrayWithHash.
-They are returned from methods like GetPtr and SetIfNew.
+They are returned from methods like *GetPtr* and *SetIfNew*.
 They can be used to remove elements or change their values.
 Quite obviously, any pointer-to-value may be invalidated on any reallocation.
-Reallocation can happen only inside methods: Set, SetIfNew, Reserve.
+Reallocation can happen only inside methods: *Set*, *SetIfNew*, *Reserve*.
 Read explanation of the algorithm for more detailed information.

 ### What can be said about library performance? ###